vjammi/datastructures/src/main/java/ds/patterns/heap/readme.md

 - Save off the root of the heap/tree to a min variable
 - Exchange the last element of the tree/heap with the root and decrement the size of the heap by 1 element.
 - The element which went from bottom to top will most likely violate the heap order.
-- Exchange that node with the *max* element of its two children (sink operation),
+- Exchange that listNode with the *max* element of its two children (sink operation),
 - Recursively repeat until the heep order is restored.

 ## Priority Queue Runtime